Strategies for Leadership – Learning to have real impact

 What is your impression of IMD?

 I find it to be very professional.
 The school has great professors.
-The content is planned in a very interesting way and the issues we worked on were very concrete and applicable to real world situations.
+The women leadership program content is planned in a very interesting way and the issues we worked on were very concrete and applicable to real world situations.
 It was really a positive experience and a positive atmosphere.
 The diversity of participants, particularly the age-span–mixing young and very senior from different industries–was enjoyable and enlightening.

-How did the program impact your work?
+How did the women in leadership program impact your work?

 How was the experience with the other participants?

-One of the things I find outstanding about Strategies for Leadership was the fascinating alumni network that it has built up.
+One of the things I find outstanding about Strategies for Leadership program was the fascinating alumni network that it has built up.
 The group meets up annually and I go whenever I can to draw insights from the members I know, share experiences and to meet the new ones joining every year.
 This is an extraordinary plus for me.

 What was the reality of doing an executive development program with women only?

 I felt we were one harmonious group and didn’t split off into cliques according to gender.
 I think the participants talked more openly and directly.
 It was a very honest environment.
 I won’t say there was no competition, but less than I think there would have been in a mixed male/female group.
 In the end, female executives are a minority so it is hard to find people to learn from in the work place.
-This program provided a great outlet to meet women with eye-opening experiences.
+This women in leadership program provided a great outlet to meet women with eye-opening experiences.

-Did you find the coaching helpful?
+Did you find the executive coaching helpful?

 What happened after Strategies for Leadership?